 - Thanks to superior penetrability, they deliver micronutrients to deeper layers of the skin where they work to repair free radical damage and reduce inflammation.

 - They dissolve hardened oil deposits that occur well below the skin’s surface, improving skin quality of all types, from acne prone to aging.

 - Omega-3 fatty acids, in particular the DHA and EPA types found in some algae, modulate inflammatory processes, which are the major cause of aging.

 Antioxidants prevent free radicals from damaging cells and DNA, which leads ultimately to an acceleration of the aging process.
-And, as an added bonus, EFAs and antioxidants work better together when it comes to maintaining a youthful appearance.
+And, as an added bonus, essential fatty acids and antioxidants work better together when it comes to maintaining a youthful appearance.
 The key is teamwork.

-It almost goes without saying that face oils are ideal for aging skin.
-They not only hydrate the skin, but also make it more resilient and able to combat wrinkle formation.
-While it may seem counter intuitive to apply oil to blemish-prone skin, it turns out that the oils are far more effective than scrubs, harsh soaps, and other treatments that strip your skin.
+It almost goes without saying that face oil is ideal for aging skin.
+Oils not only hydrate the skin, but also make it more resilient and able to combat wrinkle formation.
+While it may seem counterintuitive to apply oil to blemish-prone skin, it turns out that the oils are far more effective than scrubs, harsh soaps, and other treatments that strip your skin.
 Topical applications of oils alleviate breakouts by re-stabilizing the lipid barrier, thus restoring anti-microbial activity on the skin’s surface.
 What’s more, because lipids dissolve lipids, oils actually break up congestion at the source.